 Travelers can escape their fast-paced city life when they discover the Shasta Cascade region.
 Covering twenty percent of California, this region offers unique experiences for everyone to explore and enjoy, from glistening lakes and world-class rivers to scenic drives and back country trails.
 Perfect for the outdoor enthusiast, this paradise offers multiple beautiful yet hidden sites.
 Apart from the gorgeous Mount Shasta, the beautiful sites continue with Lake Shasta and some of the most scenic waterfalls of California, including Mossbrae Falls, McCloud River Falls and Burney Falls.

 Outdoor travelers may desire to witness an unusual landmark besides a national park with sweeping views.
 The Devils Postpile is a rare geological site that ranks as one of the world’s finest examples of columnar basalt.
 Located near Mammoth Mountain in California, the site’s columns tower over 60 feet high, displaying unusual symmetry.
 Its formation began when basalt lava erupted in the valley of the Middle Fork of the San Joaquin River and mixed with glacial debris.
 The mass of ice and lava exposed a sheer wall of fallen columns that now lie fragmented and uneven on the talus slope below.
 Those willing to get an up close and personal view of the site can hike to the top of the Postpile to reveal the cross sections of the posts and interesting ice effects.

-Tagged in: guides, lux travel, luxury travel, california, travel guide, mt lassen, hidden treasures, forestiere underground gardens, shasta cascade, travel, lava beds, devils postpile, hidden treasures of california,
+Tagged in: guides, lux travel, luxury travel, california, travel guide, travel, mt lassen, forestiere underground gardens, hidden treasures, shasta cascade, lava beds, devils postpile, hidden treasures of california,